What Foundation is Needed For a Hot Tub?

 You need to dig a six-inch deep pit, ensuring the bottom is as smooth and level as possible.
 You are also going to need two types of gravel, medium grade gravel, and finer gravel, like pea gravel.

-Line the bottom of the pit with landscaping cloth and fill the first four inches with the medium grade gravel.
+Line the bottom of the pit with landscaping cloth and fill the first four inches with medium-grade gravel.
 Top the final two inches with pea gravel.
 Now rake until smooth.

 Concrete Base For Hot Tub